Two weeks later

 “Everybody beat them in football last year,” she said, chuckling.

 “Good,” he said, waiting until her gaze met his.
-He was impressed.
-Booker T. was different from The Hills, he’d heard; his internal explanation for his next words.
 “I’m pretty good at math, or probably whatever subject you take.
 The Hills can be a tough school academically, so if you need help, just ask,” he said.

 “Okay, thank you.”

 It was quiet for a bit, while Sydney worked to process his offer of help.
-Who knew what he thought or why he’d offered to help her.
+Who knew what he thought, or why he’d made it.
 It was a surprise for sure.
 She didn’t think she’d need it.
 She didn’t tell him, but she was considered one of the smartest in her old school.
 She glanced over and he was staring out toward the street again.

 “How long have you and Brian been friends?” she asked, growing more comfortable with him.